 Through these experiences, students will also learn valuable project and time management skills and enhance their critical reasoning and analytical abilities.

-Students will expand their understanding of STEM through hands-on challenges designed to promote friendly competition and increased exposure to career pathways.
+Students will expand their understanding of STEM through a hands-on challenge designed to promote friendly competition and increased exposure to career pathways.

 - Building Boats: Students will build a motorboat prototype that will contribute to the rescue efforts of the people who were affected by the natural disaster.